usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-openapi-intro/step3/info.md

+&#127919; In this step you will ...

+* Configure your CoreWaapService instance
+* Access petstore API via USP Core WAAP
+* Inspect USP Core WAAP logs

 ### Configure your CoreWaapService instance

->if you are inexperienced with kubernetes scroll down to the solution section where you'll find a step-by-step guide
+> &#128226; If you are inexperienced with kubernetes scroll down to the solution section where you'll find a step-by-step guide

 Having the Core WAAP operator installed and ready to go, you can configure the USP Core WAAP instance to protect the petstore API.